Kyriosity/read-write/README+/software/QA/README+/code-quality.md

 The highest merit is that even a breaking change won't surprise devs and users with unexpected side effects.

+Code optimization (deleting redundancies, merging common logic and data, shortening syntax), which retains readability, is prizewinning: less code - less soil for bugs.

+\___________

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>🎼</sup>&nbsp;<sub>e.g. `String.Empty` instead of `""` and some [C# tricks](../../../../README+/.net/README+/cs-hints.md)</sub>

 ### Re: Tests 🧪

-Test coverage may (and shall) share functionality with [Test-Domain Driven Design](../../design/drive) but is intended to mechanically examine software (no matter implemented before the subject or a posteriori).
+Test coverage may (and shall) share functionality with [Test-Domain Driven Design](../../design/drive) but is intended to mechanically examine software (no matter whether implemented before the subject or a posteriori).

 Efficient, ample test coverage allows only patching buggy and badly joined applications, while good code doesn't need a whole scale of automated scrutiny: unit, integration, and performance testing.